acenet-arc/ACENET_Summer_School_GPGPU/_episodes/06-all-together.md

 TODO: check legalities and insert image

-CUDA provides the number of blocks in `gridDim.x`, and the number of threads in a block in `blockDim.x`.
-The index of the current block is in `blockIdx.x` and the thread index within that block is `threadIdx.x`, both of which we saw earlier.
+The number of blocks is in `gridDim.x`--- we've been calling that `numBlocks` in our CPU-side code---  and the number of threads in a block is `blockDim.x` which we've been calling `numThreads`.
+CUDA also provides the index of the current block in `blockIdx.x` and the thread index within that block is `threadIdx.x`, both of which we saw earlier.

+(If you've been wondering about the `.x` on all of these, it's there because you have the option of specifying 2- or 3-dimensional arrays of blocks, and threads within blocks, for natural indexing of 2- and 3-dimensional data structures likes matrices or volumes.
+See the
+<a href="https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html">Programming Guide</a>
+if you want to learn more about this.)

 We'll change our kernel function one more time, to escape the limitation of the thread count and get (we hope) maximal performance.
-We'll also put a loop back in, in case the size of our data is greater than the number of (blocks X threads) we have to handle it:
+We'll also put a loop back in, in case the size of our data is greater than the number of (blocks X threads) we have:

 ~~~
 __global__ void add(int n, int *a, int *b, int *c) {